Buying a property in Mauritius in 2021 as a South African

 Through employment in Mauritius

-Any non-citizen who wants to work in the island country must have both a work permit and a residence permit.
+Any non-citizen who wants to work in the island country must have both a Work permit in Mauritius and a residence permit.
 The work permit is issued from the Ministry of Labor, Industrial Relations, and Employment, while the Passport Immigration Office issues the residence permit.

 Once you land a job in the country, your employer should start applying these documents.
 And after their approval, you can travel and start working.
 A parent who has a residence permit can travel with his family as long as he has documents to prove the family relationship.
 However, for any child who is above 18 years of age, they need to apply for their residence permit separately and produce a sponsoring letter from their parents.
 Note that an applicant in the country cannot work through a tourist visa until they exit the country and get themselves work and resident permit.